- MGH Institute Scholarships

 A minimum cumulative GPA of 3.0 is required for renewal.
 Recipients will become ineligible for funding for as long as their GPA is below a 3.0 but can regain the scholarship for future semesters once their GPA is a 3.0 or higher.

 Scholarships are awarded as funding for program tuition only.
-They are not granted toward living expenses.
+They are not granted toward fees or living expenses.

 Scholarship recipients must make satisfactory academic progress toward his/her degree as is appropriate in his/her specific program of study.
 Scholarship recipients will be reviewed on a semester basis.